nate-orage/address-book/README.md

 - Checks if the file "contacts.csv" exists.
 If not, it creates it with the columns defined in "header" variable
 - It will also clean up a dirty "contacts.csv" if the columns are incorrect
 - faker.ipynb was used to generate my address book
+- Next step is to implement this into a GUI interface

 Please comment if you have any suggestions!